 - specialized competencies – those competencies required to perform functions and tasks in the workplace in accordance with client groups and solve specific problems.
 The relevance of these knowledge and skills becomes apparent after practical experience

-The first and last levels of competencies are formed during the training.
-The second level – specialized competencies – are acquired by a specialist through practicing the acquired knowledge and skills in the workplace.
+The first and last types of competencies are formed during the training.
+The second type – specialized competencies – are acquired by a specialist through practicing the acquired knowledge and skills in the workplace.

 The competency-based approach is an approach for developing programs, conducting training, and training specialists in the workplace based on the acquisition of competencies (abilities to perform work tasks), mastering competencies (knowledge, skills, and abilities) that allow an effective performance of the functions .